The Difference Between Good and Bad Stiffness

 Trainees will learn very quickly what it means to “pull the bar towards you” and to keep the lats engaged throughout the duration of a set.

-In this light, lat stiffness is a good, nay, wonderful thing.
+In this light, stiffness isn’t such a bad thing.